Due to a decrease in COVID-19 cases, Nevada ended its “statewide pause” and relaxed some restrictions. Starting on March 15, restrictions include:

 - Wearing a mask at all times, both inside and outside, when around people who are not part of your immediate household.

-• Casinos, gyms, museums and other attractions operating at 25 percent capacity.
+- Casinos, gyms, museums and other attractions operating at 50 percent capacity.

-But tourists began returning in June, and the city has slowly been coming back to life.
-October saw 1,856,900 visitors, up from 1,704,300 in September, according to the LVCVA.
-That’s a 49.4 percent decrease from the same period last year.
+Tourists began returning to Las Vegas in June, and the city has slowly been coming back to life ever since.
+January saw 1,294,800 visitors, up from 1,247,200 in December, according to the Las Vegas Convention and Visitors Authority (LVCVA), though that’s still a 63.5 percent decrease from the same period last year.

 Hotels and Casinos

-All of MGM Resorts’ properties have a comprehensive safety plan, including COVID-19 testing for employees, physical distancing rules, standalone handwashing stations on casino floors, digital restaurant menus, increased sanitization and electrostatic sprayers to disinfect large public spaces.
+All of MGM Resorts’ properties have a comprehensive safety plan, including COVID-19 testing for employees, physical distancing rules, stand-alone handwashing stations on casino floors, digital restaurant menus, increased sanitization and electrostatic sprayers to disinfect large public spaces.

 Staying Safe in Vegas